CMU-cabot/cabot/doc/customization.md

     - you can find the result under docker/home/post_process (the specified bag file will be copied here)

 - Issues with mapping a large environment?
+  - run cartographer with reduced rate (like `-r 0.5`), if your computer has smaller number of cores
-  - Please consult at [Issues](/issues), you may need to configure cartographer params to get a better result
+  - please consult at [Issues](/issues), you may need to configure cartographer params to get a better result

 - Align the map to global coordinate (TBD)